syadav48/NextEdge/my-app/README.md

 # Title Metadata
 - The Title fields primary purpose is to define the document title
 - It can be either a string or an **Object**

+# Navigations
+File based routing system
+Defining routes for our application's root, nested routes, dynamic routes, and catch-all routes We've been typing URLs directly in the browser to test three routes

+Users
+- click on links
+- get redirected after certain actions

+Link Component Navigation
+For client-side navigation, next.js gives us the <Link> component

+The <Link> component is a react component that extends the HTML <a> element and its the primary way to navigate between routwes in Next Js.